Fulfilling the energy demands of an ever-growing world population and supporting its economic and social development is a complex equation:

 This expertise allows us to meet new technological challenges—ultra-deep offshore, small remote deposits, complex resource extraction, extreme weather conditions—while ensuring projects are cost effective.

-Natural gas is also an essential part of our development.
-Gas accounts for nearly 50% of our current production, and we have set ourselves the goal of further increasing its share in our hydrocarbon mix to meet demand for electricity.
+Natural gas is also an essential part of our strategy.
+Today, gas accounts for nearly 50% of Total’s hydrocarbon mix, and we have set ourselves the goal of further increasing its share in our mix to meet demand for electricity.
 In electricity production, gas emits half the CO2 of coal during its life cycle.

 Another advantage to gas is the ability to transport it in liquefied form over long distances.
 LNG, or liquefied natural gas, opens the door to international markets and trading opportunities in regions remote from high consumption areas, offering greater flexibility in supply management.
 Total is one of the world's leaders across the integrated LNG supply chain.
 Our expertise enables us to take part in complex, competitive projects like Yamal LNG in Russia.
 Yamal is expected to come on stream in late 2017 and will have a production capacity of 16.5 million metric tonnes of LNG per year.